drhar/collaborator/README.md

 -------
 Install by cloning the repo and running `poetry install`

-If using spotiplayoff, you may have to update SQLite in order to use Python.
+If using *spotiplayoff*, you may have to update SQLite in order to use Python.
 This is a bit of a pain but can be done by downloading the latest SQLite3 source from https://www.sqlite.org/download.html.
 Note that some of the following commands may need to be run using `sudo`:

 ```
 cd ~